-While we are blessed to celebrate our 75th Independence Day this 14th of August, the horror stories of mass massacres linger somewhere in our thoughts as we pay tribute to our ancestors for their numerous sacrifices.
-The stories of those who were uprooted from their land, forced to leave their homes, life, and even loved ones behind have occasionally been captured in the arts, in the form of paintings, literature, theatre, short films, and cinema.
+While we are blessed to celebrate our 75th Independence Day on the 14th of August, the horror stories of mass massacres linger somewhere in our thoughts as we pay tribute to our ancestors for their numerous sacrifices.
+The stories of those who were uprooted from their land, and forced to leave their homes, life, and even loved ones behind have occasionally been captured in the arts, in the form of paintings, literature, theatre, short films, and cinema.
 Here are some heart-wrenching movies and series to feel the essence of those sacrifices and be even more grateful for our beautiful country.

 Is a Pakistani TV series based on the novel Bano by Razi Butt.
 Broadcast on HUM TV in 2010, encapsulating the partition of the Indian Subcontinent, resulting in the independence of Pakistan-the story takes place takes place between 1947 and 1956.
 The drama depicts the story of Bano, a girl from a close-knit Muslim family living in the pre-1947 era.
 The story is about the trials and tribulations Bano faces after she decides to dedicate her life to the All-India Muslim League and depicts true incidents of the historical Indo-Pak partition.